 Sound like a native—or at least a savvy tourist—when you learn how to say these place names correctly.

 For the native English speaker, this paradise in San Diego sounds absolutely nothing like it's spelled (this tends to be a common theme among city names).
 Pronounced as "la-hoy-uh," the name of this coastal community is of disputed origin.
 Whether the name derives from the Native American word for "holes" (due to its many caverns) or the Spanish word for "jewel" is up for debate, but what's almost certain is that you've been mispronouncing it your entire life.

 Most people who are not from central Pennsylvania pronounce the name as "wilks-bar."
 While that's definitely not the right way to say it, the correct way is still up for debate among its residents.
-Some pronounce it as "wilks-berry” while others say "wilkes-bear."
+Some pronounce it as "wilks-berry," while others say "wilkes-bear."
 If you think that's tricky, try saying the most difficult-to-pronounce town name in every state.

-Part of the reason you may not know how to say the name of this county near Albany is because you are already familiar with a similar-sounding word from grammar school—synecdoche.
+Part of the reason you may not know how to say the name of this county near Albany is because you are already familiar with a similar-sounding word from grammar school: synecdoche.
 A synecdoche is a rhetorical device where a part represents the whole or vice versa.
 The 2008 film Synecdoche, New York, doesn't help alleviate confusion, either.
 For the record, it is pronounced "ski-neck-ta-dee."

 Did you think America was the only country with confusing city names?
 Buda and Pest actually used to be two separate Hungarian settlements, but the two were joined (along with the town of Òbuda) in 1873 and became the official capital of the country.
 It's pronounced "booda-pesht."

 By rights, the English language would have you read this city's name as "spo-cane."
 In reality, residents call it "spo-can."
 It is one of the thousands of towns and cities in America whose names are based on the Native American names that were in place before English settlers arrived.
 And while some cities get notoriety for their interesting names, these American small towns are known for even weirder things.